masogit/am-browser-doc/docs/overview.md

 AM Browser provides you with the following features:

-- Providing quick access to my IT assets information
+- Quick access to your IT assets information
-- Create views in mins and expose the view as both list and topology modes
+- Create views in minutes and expose the view in both list and topology modes
-- Export PDF reports with customized formats and styles (support barcode)
+- Export reports to PDF with customized formats and styles (barcode can also be exported)
-- Allow query data by AQL (AM query language) and flexible customize graphical formats
+- Query with AQL (AM query language) and show the data with flexible and customized graphical formats
-- Manage divers personal dashboard composited by graphical
+- Customize personal dashboard
-- A simple SAM (Software Asset Management) reports module
+- A simple SAM (Software Asset Management) report module
 - Monitor AM-UCMDB integration status

 ![Features](img/amb_features.png)